jhracho/WebDevProjectRepo/README.md

 ### Nora Tucker and Jake Hracho

 ### Once you unzip the .zip file, navigate to the unzipped folder in your terminal.
 Then just run "python3 -m http.server" and you will be able to navigate to http://127.0.0.1:8000/public/ in your browser and you'll be able to view the website.
 Otherwise you may run into CORS errors if you try to host and run locally.

+### Alternatively, you can unzip the folder and open it in VSCode.
+Download the "Live Server" extension by Ritwick Dey.
+Once installed, right click index.html and select "Open With Live Server".